sighupio/fury-kubernetes-on-premises/docs/releases/unreleased.md

 ## New features 🌟

 - [[#116](ttps://github.com/sighupio/fury-kubernetes-on-premises/pull/116)] **Add support for etcd cluster on dedicated nodes**: adding support for deploying etcd on dedicated nodes instead of control plane nodes to the OnPremises provider.
+That change needs some fields to be set in the inventory, see the `hosts.yaml` example file and double-check that everything is ok.

 ## Update Guide 🦮